Aken20/Maeen-s_AI/README.md

 - **scikeras**: Adopted for scikit-learn compatibility with newer TensorFlow versions
 - **tqdm**: Implemented for progress tracking throughout the pipeline
 - **pickle**: Used for serializing the preprocessing pipeline
+- **Jupyter Notebook**: For interactive development and documentation

 ### Justification of Technology Choices
 1. **Neural Networks (over traditional ML)**: